2022 Street Stock Rules

 20F- 3 DETAILED BODY REQUIREMENTS-

-You may not compete without the roof, windshield, hood and trunk panel in place.
+You may not compete without the roof, windshield, hood, trunk or front fenders in place.

 The body must be stock appearing and be mounted in the stock location on the frame.
 Steel aftermarket replacement bodies may be used in place of stock.
 All body panels must be steel.
 Hood may be steel or fiberglass.
 No other fiberglass panels are permitted.
 Lowering, chopping, channeling or streamlining of any body part (including roof) is not permitted.
 Stock window openings must be maintained.
 No aluminum replacement parts unless noted elsewhere in the rules.
 All exterior chrome trim, ornaments, outside mirrors and door handles must be removed.
 Replacement body parts must meet SMS templates.
 Riveted or welded Rocker panels are permitted, but must maintain minimum ride height at all times.
 Rear of car must maintain a stock appearance.
 Stock will be determined by SMS Officials.